top of page

 Welcome to Whitechapel

 The canonical victims met their ends in the district of Whitechapel, East London, and it’s as much a part of this narrative as they are.
-In some cases, crimes receive heightened attention because they throw broader social, economic, or political ills into relief.
-This was certainly so in the case of the Ripper’s barbarous killing spree.
-As journalists and policemen investigated the victims’ activities leading up to their murders, they garnered new understanding of the appalling conditions under which the poor of London lived.
-Pockets of grinding poverty, crime, and despair existed throughout the British capital, to be sure, and a number of well-to-do families did reside in Whitechapel.
+In some cases, crimes receive heightened attention because they underscore broader social, economic, or political ills.
+This was certainly so in the case of the Ripper’s killing spree.
+As journalists and policemen investigated the murders, they gained new insight into the appalling living conditions in the East End.
+Pockets of grinding poverty existed throughout the city, and well-to-do families did reside in Whitechapel.
 Still, this square-mile district was home to perhaps the highest concentration of socio-economic distress in the metropolis.
 An estimated 78,000 men, women, and children made their homes in whatever meager accommodations were available to them—when they weren’t bedding down on the cobblestones, that is.
-In this slum of all slums, it was not uncommon for a family to reside in a single furnished room, eight feet by eight, with broken windows, crumbling walls, and floorboards crawling with disease-ridden vermin.
+In this slum of all slums, it was not uncommon for a family to live in a single furnished room, eight feet by eight, with broken windows, crumbling walls, and floorboards crawling with vermin.
 Health inspectors once discovered five children crammed into the same bed, the body of their dead sibling laid out beside them awaiting burial.
 An entire building might have made do with a single stinking lavatory in a yard out back.
-Whitechapel was saturated with disease, starvation, alcoholism, and violence, domestic or otherwise.
 Gainful employment was hard to come by and often paid little.
-When they could, denizens may have washed and wrung out textiles in laundries, unloaded cargo at the dockyards, peddled fruit and vegetables in the street, or pounded the pavement wearing sandwich-board advertisements, to name a few examples.
-Absent better options, girls resorted to prostitution having barely reached puberty while boys roamed the alleys and byways as cutpurses.
+When they could, denizens may have washed and wrung out textiles in laundries, unloaded cargo at the dockyards, peddled fruit and vegetables in the street, or pounded the pavement wearing sandwich-board advertisements.
+Absent better options, girls resorted to sex work having barely reached puberty while boys roamed the alleys and byways as cutpurses.

-For newspapermen, missionaries, and social reformers who visited Whitechapel, one type of establishment epitomized the privation and vice of life in the district: the common lodging house.
+To many observers, one type of establishment epitomized the privation and vice of the district: the common lodging house.
 With 233 located in Whitechapel alone and accommodating some 18,530 individuals, these places catered to those who could not afford even a furnished room.
 Many who frequented communal lodging houses belonged to the metropolis’s itinerant homeless population, opening their eyes in the morning without always knowing where they’d close them after sundown.
-Each night, lodgers were required to pay what was called their “doss money,” and if they couldn’t scrape it together, they would have to sleep rough or perhaps in a workhouse casual ward, which offered overnight shelter and was known uninvitingly as "the spike."
-Alternatively, they could try to cut a deal with the deputy in charge to stay in the lodging house on credit, but this courtesy was never guaranteed and was usually reserved for regular residents.
+Each night, lodgers were required to pay what was called their “doss money.”
+If they couldn’t scrape it together, they would have to sleep rough or perhaps in a workhouse casual ward.
+Alternatively, they could try to cut a deal with the deputy in charge to stay in the lodging house on credit.
+However, this courtesy was never guaranteed and was usually reserved for regular residents.
 Four pence covered the cost of a single flyblown bed in a noisome dormitory, while twice that sum was good for a double bed divided by a partition.
-Filthy kitchens were open to lodgers, where they could cook meals, swallow down beer, and socialize with neighbors or other visitors.
+Filthy kitchens were open to lodgers, where they could cook meals, gulp down beer, and socialize with others.
 Some common lodging houses were single-sex while others sheltered men as well as women.
-Crime was rife in both varieties, but the co-ed buildings were especially notorious for sexual promiscuity—immoral conduct in the eyes of some observers, especially members of the middle-classes.
+Crime was rife in both varieties, but the co-ed buildings were especially notorious for sexual promiscuity—immoral conduct in the eyes of the middle-classes.

 Polly Nichols

-The biography of the Ripper’s first canonical victim certainly shows as much.
+The biography of the Ripper’s first canonical victim certainly illustrates this point.
 Born Mary Ann Walker on August 26, 1845, Polly took her first steps in a neighborhood dominated by typeface and ink.
 The Walkers lived in the vicinity of Fleet Street, a whirring hive of publishing activity where all manner of scribblers—from journalists to novelists—plied their trade.
-A firm believer in education, Polly’s blacksmith-father, Edward, permitted her to attend school until the age of fifteen, by which time she had mastered the skills of reading and writing—an uncommon achievement for a working-class girl at this point in history.
-Polly lost her mother, Caroline, to tuberculosis before she had reached her seventh birthday, requiring her to take on the duties of a matriarch.
-These entailed housekeeping and cooking as well as providing emotional support for her bereft father, as was expected of motherless girls.
-In consequence, father and daughter forged a powerful bond.
-In 1864, another man strode into the Walkers’ life.
-That year, a dark-haired, hazel-eyed, eighteen-year-old Polly married the handsome William Nichols, aged nineteen, an Oxford-born warehouseman apparently employed in the printing industry—a fitting match for a young woman who had come of age on the so-called "street of ink.”
-The newlyweds moved in with Polly’s father, and over the years, the Walker-Nichols clan increased in number, periodically relocating.
+In 1864, a dark-haired, hazel-eyed, eighteen-year-old Polly married the handsome William Nichols, aged nineteen, an Oxford-born warehouseman apparently employed in the printing industry—a fitting match for this young woman who had come of age on “the street of ink.”

-Rather than seeking refuge with her father and brother, who were living together, Polly took a deep breath and crossed the threshold of the Lambeth Union Workhouse.
-Generally speaking, the workhouse cast long and dreadful shadows in the minds of working-class people like Polly, and it’s no surprise many of them would have sooner slept under the stars than fling themselves at the mercy of this degrading institution.
+After sixteen years, however, their marriage deteriorated, partly due to William’s infidelity and partly due to Polly’s increasingly intractable drinking habit.
+On March 29, 1880, Polly walked out on her husband and children.
+Rather than moving in with her father or brother, she took a deep breath and crossed the threshold of the Lambeth Union Workhouse.
+The workhouse cast long and dreadful shadows in the minds of working-class people like Polly, and it’s no wonder many would have sooner slept on the street than spend their nights in this degrading institution.
 Families were separated and stripped of their belongings on entry.
 Nothing came for free under this roof, and able-bodied residents earned their stiff beds and stomach-turning vittles through mind-numbing chores such as breaking stones or washing laundry.
 Meals consisted of watered-down porridge nicknamed “skilly,” stale bread, potatoes, cheese, and the occasional helping of meat.
-Despite improvements in workhouse diet over the course of the nineteenth century, inmates were still lodging complaints about skilly being served with rat droppings inside as late as 1890.
-Residents could discharge themselves at will if they found employment or another place to live, and more likely than not, Polly would have wished to minimize her time there by whatever means possible.

 Polly was not alone.
 By the late 1880s, London’s widespread homelessness had grown especially dire due to a recent economic downturn.
 At the same time, the wind was picking up and the clouds darkening, as if to foretoken a coming storm.
-The homeless and their allies would not stand for this much longer.
-Hoped for by some and terrifying to others, the possibility of full-blown social revolution was hanging in the air by autumn 1887.
-According to Hallie Rubenhold, at this time, Polly had started sleeping rough at the epicenter of a populist movement: Trafalgar Square in central London.
+Hoped for by some and feared by others, the possibility of all-out social revolution was hanging in the air by the autumn of 1887.
+Hallie Rubenhold claims that, by this time, Polly had started sleeping at the epicenter of a populist movement: Trafalgar Square in central London.
 Hundreds without a home gathered there nightly.
-An elderly married couple without any savings were forced to begin slumbering side by side on a stone bench after the husband had had an accident, costing him his job as a music director in a theater.
-Men, women, and children bathed in the fountain at the base of Nelson’s Column, a towering monument.
-Along with several other mendicants, Polly camped out on the terrace dividing Trafalgar Square from the National Gallery nearby.
-According to an October 26 article in the Daily News, this group would watch for moneyed passersby and, seeing them approach, “take off their shawls and shake themselves as if they were cold, in order to invite sympathy.”
-In response to this crisis, Christian charities handed out coffee, Bibles, and tickets to common lodging houses while socialist activists stood atop a thrown-together dais in the shadow of Nelson’s Column, condemning the manifest injustice of it all.
-Tensions mounted as thousands of protestors descended on the square, cheering on speakers who threatened to set parts of the city ablaze and even storm the estate of London’s Lord Mayor, Mansion House.
-Law enforcement watched on high alert, and the end of October saw warlike rhetoric turn to bloodshed, with stones hurled at constables and demonstrators trampled.
-Police clamped down following the outbreak of violence, and Rubenhold claims that one Inspector Bullock even took Polly into custody.
-Likely inebriated, she had gone kicking and screaming to her cell.
-This arrest would eventually bring her back to the workhouse.
+Men, women, and children bathed in the fountain at the base of Nelson’s Column, a towering monument to the vaunted warrior.
+In response to the housing crisis, Christian charities handed out coffee, Bibles, and tickets to common lodging houses while socialist activists mounted a thrown-together dais in the shadow of Nelson’s Column, condemning the manifest injustice of it all.
+Tensions escalated as thousands of protestors descended on the square while law enforcement watched on high alert.
+At the end of October, warlike rhetoric turned to bloodshed, with stones hurled at constables and demonstrators trampled.
+Police clamped down following the outbreak of violence, and one Inspector Bullock even took Polly into custody.
+Likely inebriated, she went kicking and screaming to her cell.

-Nevertheless, on August 31, the last day of her life, Polly was unable to afford a bed.
+Before long, she was residing in common lodging houses.
+On August 31, the last day of her life, she was unable to afford a bed.
 After emptying a few glasses at the Frying Pan public house, she stumbled back to a lodging house on Thrawl Street at 1:20 a.m.
-When she admitted to the deputy that she was without the four pence she needed, he showed her the door.
-“I’ll soon get my ‘doss’ money,” she is said to have assured him.
+She lacked the four pence she needed, so the deputy showed her the door.
+“I’ll soon get my ‘doss’ money,” she assured him.
 “See what a jolly bonnet I’ve got now!”
-The overwhelming majority of researchers have taken this comment to mean that Polly was planning to earn the money by soliciting.
-Whatever she had in mind when she set foot outside, about an hour later, she bumped into her friend and sometime bedfellow at another common lodging house, Ellen Holland.
+Most researchers take this comment to mean that Polly was planning to sell sex to earn her doss money.
+Whatever she had in mind, about an hour later, she bumped into her friend, Ellen Holland, outside.
 They spoke for a few minutes at the corner of Whitechapel Road and Osborn Street.
-Worried about Poll’s glaring state of intoxication, Ellen implored her to stay with her for the night.
+Worried about Polly’s glaring state of intoxication, Ellen implored her to stay with her for the night.
 Shaking her head, Polly declined.
 “I have had my lodging money three times today, and I have spent it,” she chided herself.
 “It won’t be long before I’ll be back.”
 With that, they parted, and Ellen watched Polly stagger into the night.
-It’s little wonder the ensuing atrocity looked so ineffably sad to some observers.
-Wishing nothing more than to put a roof over her head, Polly had gone to Buck’s Row and then to her death searching for the paltry sum of four pence.
+We already know what happened next.
+Wishing nothing more than to put a roof over her head, Polly went to Buck’s Row and then to her death searching for the paltry sum of four pence.

 Annie Chapman

-Like Polly Nichols, Annie Chapman underwent a precipitous decline into poverty before crossing paths with her killer.
-By comparison, however, Annie had arguably fallen even further.
+Like Polly Nichols, Annie Chapman plunged into poverty before meeting her killer.
+By comparison, however, Annie had fallen further.

-Within six years, Annie’s mother and sisters had regained their footing.
-Having become a housemaid, Annie was preparing to take the hand of a servant who, like her father, would attain a relatively high level of comfort for a man of his class.
+Within six years, Annie’s family had regained their footing.
+Having become a housemaid, she was about to take the hand of a servant who, like her father, would attain a relatively high level of comfort for a man of his class.
 On May 1, 1869, she walked down the aisle with John Chapman, a coachman who hailed from a family of “horse-keepers” in Suffolk.
-John would serve as head coachman to a landowning gentleman, and in this capacity he would have represented his master’s wealth and elegance to all who caught sight of him seated atop his polished carriage, sporting a top hat and a pair of spotless boots.

-By the beginning of 1879, she and her husband had taken a step in that direction.
-At that time, John secured a position at St. Leonard’s Hill, the lavish estate of Francis Tress Barry, who had made a fortune in the Portuguese copper mining industry.
+By the beginning of 1879, John had become head coachman at St. Leonard’s Hill, the lavish estate of Francis Tress Barry, who had made a fortune in the Portuguese copper mining industry.
 230 of the property’s 627 acres consisted of parks and woodland, and the eastern lawn commanded a view of Windsor Castle, one of Queen Victoria’s residences.
-The bottom floor of Barry’s home boasted a grand reception room, a dining room, two drawing rooms, as well as other chambers perfect for entertaining guests such as a card room, a billiard room, and a smoking room.
 In addition to driving Barry’s carriage, John oversaw his stables, keeping the books, ordering feed, and supervising a small staff.
 Mr. Chapman was entitled to live with Annie and the children inside the coachman’s house on Barry’s land, which featured a parlor and living room.
-Being able to afford a servant was itself a class marker, and John’s earnings would have permitted Annie to employ a charwoman, or day maid, to tidy up and assist with other tasks.
-Annie prided herself on her family’s upward trajectory and was said to have gloated about it in public.
+Annie took pride in her family’s upward trajectory and was said to have gloated about it in public.

 Elisabeth Stride

 Elisabeth Stride drew her first breath in a bucolic Swedish village, farther from Whitechapel than Polly Nichols and Annie Chapman put together.
 Born Elisabeth Gustafsdotter on November 27, 1843, she joined a relatively prosperous family of farmers living in the parish of Torslanda.
 At the time of her birth, she would have been sharing a four-room clapboard house with her mother, father, and older sister.
-Apart from them, chickens, cows, pigs, and a horse populated the farm.
-Growing up, Elisabeth would have chipped in with chores such as gathering eggs, churning butter, and milking the cows, among others.
+Growing up, Elisabeth would have chipped in with chores such as gathering eggs, churning butter, and milking the cows.
+At seventeen, she left the family farm for Gothenburg, a half-day’s journey away on foot.

-From this time forward, Elisabeth often slept in a Whitechapel communal lodging house, pocketing her doss money however she could.
+From this time forward, Elisabeth frequented common lodging houses in Whitechapel, pocketing her doss money however she could.
 Employment often came in the form of domestic labor such as charring for Whitechapel’s sizable Jewish community, especially on the Sabbath, when adherents of that faith were forbidden to work.
 Charity served as another source of income, and Elisabeth relied on her wiles to bring in donations.
 She even took advantage of a boating disaster that had traumatized the metropolis.
 On September 3, 1878, the London-bound pleasure cruiser, the Princess Alice, was floating down the Thames when the sharp point of another ship, the Bywell Castle, an iron-clad coal freighter, pierced the Princess Alice’s hull, cleaving the vessel right in two.
-Within minutes, both pieces had vanished beneath the surface of the sewage-riddled Thames, with more than eight hundred passengers fighting for their lives against the inexorable tide.
+Within minutes, both pieces had vanished beneath the surface of the sewage-riddled Thames, with more than 800 passengers fighting for their lives against the inexorable tide.
 In the end, the death toll numbered more than 650, and bodies were drawn daily from the watery mass grave.
 The catastrophe prompted an outpouring of charitable aid to survivors, and some laid claim to a piece of the pie even as they had never set foot on the Princess Alice.
-Elisabeth was one of them, and she showed herself to be a confidence woman of exceptional talents, spinning a yarn that moved sympathetic listeners to open up their pocketbooks and spare a few coins.
-Elisabeth claimed that she and John had been traveling with two of their nine children that fateful day.
-After the collision, husband and wife had been separated, with John trying to rescue the children in vain.
+Elisabeth was one of them.
+A skillful confidence women, she spun a yarn that moved sympathetic listeners to open their pocketbooks and spare a few coins.
+Elisabeth claimed that she and John had been traveling together with two of their nine children that fateful day.
+After the collision, husband and wife were separated, with John trying to rescue the children, in vain.
 All three sank to the bottom of the river.
-Left to fend for herself, Elisabeth had grabbed hold of a rope cast down by a crewmember on the Bywell Castle and climbed to safety, though not without injury.
-A passenger scaling the cord above her had kicked her by accident, damaging her palate.
+Left to her own devices, Elisabeth grabbed hold of a rope cast down by a crewmember on the Bywell Castle and climbed to safety.
 Not a word of this was true, but needing to come up with money for a bed every night, Elisabeth was perhaps understandably prepared to tell a fib for her four pence.

 Nicknamed “Long Liz,” she scraped by like this until the early morning of Sunday, September 30, 1888.
 At about 1:00 a.m., a man named Louis Diemschutz steered his horse-drawn, two-wheeled barrow into Dutfield’s Yard on Berner Street, Whitechapel.
 Dutfield’s Yard stood adjacent to the Working Men’s International Educational Club, a socialist organization where Diemschutz made his living as a steward.
 He noticed nothing out of the ordinary as he entered the dark yard, but his horse almost immediately shied to the left.
-Spotting some shadowy object in his path, he dismounted and struck a match to investigate.
+Spotting a shadowy object in his path, he dismounted and struck a match to investigate.
 The night was windy, and his flame went out after only a moment, but Diemschutz knew what he had seen—the contours of a dress.
-A woman lay prostrate on the ground, maybe in need of medical attention.
-He raced back into the club to check on his wife, also employed there, and finding her safe, alerted others to what he’d discovered out back.
-It was Elisabeth Stride's dead body.
-He killer had cut her throat with a single incision, and a rivulet of blood ran toward her feet, passing along a gutter and into the drain.
+It was Elisabeth.
+Her killer had cut her throat with a single incision, and a rivulet of blood ran toward her feet, passing along a gutter and into the drain.

-Elisabeth is the one and only canonical victim whose body was not subject to mutilation after death.
-For this reason and at least one other discussed in a later episode, commentators have questioned whether she truly died at the hands of the Ripper.
-Those who do believe him responsible—and many do—usually assert that he left her body comparatively intact because somebody had interrupted him.
-It’s even possible that Elisabeth’s killer withdrew into the shadows of Dutfield’s Yard as Diemschutz entered, making his getaway when the steward rushed back inside.
-Assuming this happened, the Ripper would have fled with his desires ungratified, and those who credit this version of events maintain that he refused to go home unfulfilled.
-About forty-five minutes after Diemschutz stumbled across Elisabeth’s body and a twelve-minute walk away from the scene of her murder, a City of London police officer came upon a woman who had been eviscerated and disfigured.
+Elisabeth is the only canonical victim whose body was not subject to mutilation after death.
+Partly for this reason, commentators have questioned whether she truly died at the hands of the Ripper.
+Those who do believe him responsible—and most do—usually assert that he left her body comparatively intact because someone interrupted him.
+Elisabeth’s murderer may have withdrawn into the shadows of Dutfield’s Yard as Diemschutz entered, making his getaway when the steward went for help.
+Assuming this happened, the Ripper refused to head home with his desires ungratified.
+About forty-five minutes after Diemschutz made his gruesome discovery and a twelve-minute walk away from the crime scene, a City of London police officer stumbled across a woman who had been eviscerated.
 To the horror of the metropolis, the killer struck twice in a single night in what became known as “the double event.”

 Kate Eddowes